hturnbull93/portfolio/README.md

 Wrote a test that Project renders a heading containing the tech stack.
 Red.

-- Added a h2 element that renders the tech from the frontmatter.
+- Added a h3 element that renders the tech from the frontmatter.

+Green.

+Wrote a test that Project renders a heading containing the label.
+Red.

+- Added a h3 element that renders the label from the frontmatter.

 Green.